YannickBroich/Real-Estate-Cash-Flow-Simulator/README.md

 # Real Estate Investment Simulator

 ## Overview
 This Streamlit web application is designed to help users simulate potential returns and cash flows from real estate investments.
 It provides a detailed financial projection based on various user inputs, including purchase costs, financing terms, operating expenses, and different rent scenarios.
 The simulation dynamically extends until the loan is fully repaid, offering a clear picture of the investment's long-term viability and profitability.
+You can host it locally (see below) or use this link: https://real-estate-cash-flow-simulator.streamlit.app/

 ## Features